MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/resourceAuthoringChecklist.md

 ---
 ms.date: 08/01/2022
 keywords:  dsc,powershell,configuration,setup
-title:  Resource authoring checklist
+title:  DSC Resource authoring checklist
 description: >
   This article contains a checklist of best practices that should be used when authoring a new DSC Resource.
 ---
-# Resource authoring checklist
+# DSC Resource authoring checklist

 This checklist is a list of best practices when authoring a new DSC Resource.

-## Resource module contains .psd1 file and schema.mof for every MOF resource
+## Module contains a manifest

+Your module containing DSC Resources should have a module manifest (`.psd1`) file.
+The manifest's **DscResourcesToExport** setting should list the name of every DSC Resource.

+Any class-based DSC Resources you don't include in the **DscResourcesToExport** setting won't be discoverable with the `Get-DscResource` cmdlet, can't be used with the `Invoke-DscResource` cmdlet, and DSC Configuration authors won't get IntelliSense for those DSC Resources when authoring a DSC Configuration in VS Code.

+## Every MOF-based DSC Resource has a schema file

-Check that your resource has correct structure and contains all required files.
-Every resource module should contain a `.psd1` file and every MOF resource should have `schema.mof` file.
-MOF resources that do not contain schema will not be listed by `Get-DscResource` and users will not be able to use IntelliSense for them when authoring Configurations in VS Code.
+Check that your DSC Resource has the correct structure and contains all required files.
+Every MOF-based DSC Resource should have a `schema.mof` file.
+MOF-based DSC Resourcess that don't have a schema file won't be listed by `Get-DscResource` and DSC Configuration authors won't get IntelliSense for those DSC Resources when authoring a DSC Configuration in VS Code.

-The directory structure for the `xRemoteFile` resource, which is part of the [xPSDesiredStateConfiguration][1] resource module, looks like this:
+The directory structure for the `xRemoteFile` DSC Resource, which is part of the [xPSDesiredStateConfiguration][1] module, looks like this:

 ```text
 xPSDesiredStateConfiguration